(For the first page of this review of Disney’s BoardWalk Villas, see this.)

 The theming and architecture of the Villas are neither so fun nor so lovely, but work well enough.

 The BoardWalk Villas opened in July 1996 as the second of the Disney Vacation Club (“DVC”) resorts.
 Its floor plans set the basic pattern for the group of DVC offerings that followed–the Villas at the Wilderness Lodge, Beach Club Villas, and Saratoga Springs.

-Much smaller than the spaces at Disney’s Old Key West Resort, its floor plans are still larger than most of the next group of DVC resorts.
+Much smaller than the spaces at Disney’s Old Key West Resort, its floor plans are still a little larger than most of the next group of DVC resorts to be built.

 Disney’s BoardWalk Villas’ strengths for first time visitors are livability (which carries over into all of its room types except Two Bedroom Villas with more than six people), and its convenience to Epcot and Disney’s Hollywood Studios.